QuTech-Delft/OpenQL/docs/compiler_passes.rst

 	see the detuned_qubits resource description in the CC-Light platform configuration file for details.
 	See :ref:`decomposition`.

-- opcode and control store file generation currently disabled as not used by CC-Light
+- opcode and control store file generation (CC-Light dependent) currently disabled as not used by CC-Light

-- QISA generation
+- QISA generation (CC-Light dependent)

 	* bundle to QISA translation